Nebula (streaming service): Programming

 Some video essayists have published content on Nebula that may be censored or removed on YouTube, such as Maggie Mae Fish's Unrated and Broey Deschanel's Taboo on Screen, both of which cover sexuality in film.

 Nebula funded an Off West End play, The Prince (2022), by Abigail Thorn.
 It broke even through ticket sales before opening night.
 After performances at the Southwark Playhouse in September and October 2022, a recording of the play was released in February 2023, with a remastered version following later in the year.
 The play received awards from The Offies and BroadwayWorld.
 In November 2023, Wiskus said Nebula is working towards becoming a Netflix competitor instead of a YouTube competitor, with Thorn's short film Dracula's Ex-Girlfriend set to be released exclusively on Nebula.

+YouTuber Patrick H. Willems was appointed the Director of Scripted Development after having previously released his feature directorial debut, Night of the Coconut on Nebula on June 3, 2022.

 A portion of the company's revenue is spent on its other subsidiary, Standard Studios, an in-house production company that assists creators with production, editing, and graphics for both Nebula Originals and cross-platform videos.
 Creators can sell merchandise through the website.

 In 2025, Wiskus announced their upcoming first scripted original series in collaboration with Academy Award-and-Emmy-winning producer Dan Jinks titled "Sub/liminal".

 Reception

 Nebula received nominations for the "Best Influencer Campaign" in the 10th and 12th Annual Streamy Awards as well as "Best Creator Product" in the 11th Annual Streamy Awards.
-In 2023, Sight and Sounds video essay poll received nine Nebula nominations across seven unique videos.
+In 2023, Sight and Sounds video essay poll featured nine Nebula nominations across seven unique videos.
 Three of the videos were published simultaneously to YouTube, three were published later, and one had a shorter version published on YouTube.

 In a 2022 review for PCMag, Jordan Minor said its basic tier was better value than YouTube Premium but its classes worse value than MasterClass.
 Minor praised the interface, including accessibility features and VPN compatibility, though he critiqued the lack of age ratings or controls.
 Minor praised the creator-owned nature of Nebula, but said its limited exclusive content was a limitation.

 In March 2024, FastCompany named Nebula one of the most innovative companies in video.